jallend1/morseCode/README.md

 # Morse Code Key

-Just a quick little web app that lets you hold down a key, and generates Morse Code based on the length of time you've held it down.
+Just a quick little web app that lets you hold down the spacebar, and generates Morse Code based on the length of time you've held it down.

 After a break, the app will combine the characters you have pressed into a letter.